how can we help you?

 These are our tried and tested tips and tricks for avoiding damage when shipping your delicate dishware.

-Many household items can be used to pack and ship?
-In the spirit of eco-mindedness, we encourage you to repurpose and reuse materials when you pack up your order.
+Many household items can be used to safely pack and ship your pieces.
+In the spirit of eco-mindedness, we encourage you to repurpose and reuse materials when you pack your order.

 While rare and unfortunate, we know that accidents can happen when shipping and drilling through fine china.